davetam88/National-Park-Finder-Assignment/README.md

 # National Park Finder

-## All The Information You Need to Know About Your Favorite National Park in One Easy to Use App, You Can Narrow Down Your Search by State And Activities.
-Once your park(s) are located, you can see more pictures and/or youtube videos for that particular park.
-Enjoy..
+## All the information you need to know about your favorite national park in one easy to use app.
+You can narrow down your search by state and activities.
+Once your park(s) are located, you can see more pictures and/or youtube videos for that particular park. enjoy..